Disintegration (video game): Gameplay

 The game was played from a first-person perspective.
 The player assumes control of Romer Shoal, a Gravcycle pilot.
 The Gravcycle could hover above the ground and from this position, Romer could issue commands to his four-person squad and activate their abilities while providing aerial support.
 The Gravcycle in the game has three distinct models, with each granting players different advantages.
 For instance, Heavy can launch strong attacks but it moves at a slower pace.
 Romer can use his Gravcycle to highlight different areas of interest and resources, which can be salvaged to upgrade the Gravcycle, the ground units, and his own upgrade chip.

 The game's multiplayer modes can support up to 10 players.
 In multiplayer, the player can choose to command a crew, which consists of a gravcycle and several ground units.
 At launch, players can choose from nine crews.
 Each crew has their own gameplay characteristics and unique abilities.

 Story

-The game takes place 150 years into the future.
+The game takes place in the late 2100s.
 Following a complete collapse of society due to climate change, a group of scientists develops a technique to transfer the human brain into a robotic body in order to reduce the demands placed on Earth's resources, which comes to be known as "integration".
 While integration is only temporary in nature, a militant group named Rayonne emerged to become a superpower and began forcing all humans to conform to the integration process.
 The game follows a group of outlaws, led by Romer Shoal, who had already "integrated", as they rebel against Rayonne and attempt to "reboot humanity".